Argyll salmon run in crisis

 Plea for Scottish Government to intervene now to halt precipitous decline of wild salmon in main intensive aquaculture production areas

-This year’s run of salmon in the most closely monitored and biggest river in Argyll is by far the lowest since records began in 1964.
+This year’s Argyll salmon run in the most closely monitored and biggest river, the Awe, is by far the lowest since records began in 1964.
 The annual salmon count on the River Awe has now been confirmed as only 480.
 The figure compares to 807 in 2016 and a five-year average of 1400.
 The previous lowest total was 781 in 1998.

 Roger Brook, Chairman of the Argyll District Salmon Fishery Board, said: